Constrained Performance Boosting Control for Nonlinear Systems: Practical aspects of ADMM-PB

 \section{Practical aspects of ADMM-PB}

 The main steps of ADMM-PB are summarized in Algorithm~\ref{algo:1}, which also highlights some of the practical choices, beyond initialization, that users have to make to run it (see Remark~\ref{remark:ordering} for a discussion on it).
 Apart from selecting the structure of the parameterization in \eqref{eq:parameterization}, users are indeed required to choose a termination criterion, as well as the step sizes $\rho$ and $\eta$.
-In this section, we discuss possible practical strategies to automatize the choice of the former and to adapt step-sizes along the ADMM-PB iterations.
+In this section, we discuss possible practical strategies to automate the choice of the former and to adapt step-sizes along the ADMM-PB iterations.
+We also briefly discuss the computational complexity of the resulting procedure.